peterdesmet/vascan-data-paper/paper.md

 ### Sampling description

-The data are sampled manually from literature by the editors,though recent additions are based on specimens maintained at institutional herbaria across Canada (see Thiers).
+The data are sampled manually from literature by the editors, though recent additions are based on specimens maintained at institutional herbaria across Canada (see Thiers).

 All floras covering Canada, Greenland, and St. Pierre and Miquelon were considered for literature-based data entry, but only the most recent provincial and territorial floras (see the section ‘References used to build the dataset’) were systematically searched to establish the distribution status of each taxon in each region (see the section ‘Spatial coverage’).
 Scoggan’s Flora of Canada (1978-1979) was systematically searched, as were Kartesz (1999) and the Flora of North America (FNA Ed.
 Comm.
 1993+).
 English and French vernacular names are based on usage in Canada and, for introduced taxa, on vernaculars from the countries of origin (when the taxon is from Europe).
 Alternate (synonym) vernaculars are provided when several names are in usage (notably regional names), but an accepted vernacular is recommended for general usage throughout the country.
 The method of selection of vernacular names follows Darbyshire et al. (2000).
 The source of the information is referenced for all scientific names, vernacular names and distributions in the dataset.